-A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger's air bag inflates, even though your vehicle has Next Generation frontal air bags.
+A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger's air bag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating air bag.
 Always secure a rear-facing child restraint in a rear seat.